SC teachers face threats and physical harm in the classroom. Many end up quitting

 Yet, while teachers struggle to maintain control in their classrooms, lawmakers and education officials are arguing whether discipline policies are too strict, too targeted at minority students and feeding the school-to-prison pipeline.

-The debate flared up most recently in after a school-resource officer forcibly removed a Spring Valley High School student from her chair after she refused to get off her cell phone.
+The debate flared up most recently after a school-resource officer forcibly removed a Spring Valley High School student from her chair after she refused to get off her cellphone.

 Suspensions and expulsions are not evenly meted out to S.C. students of color, raising questions about whether those policies are contributing to the school-to-prison pipeline for African-Americans who make up less than a third of South Carolina's population but make up nearly two-thirds of its prison population.